branebb/ai-tools/README.md

 MONGODB_URI =
 ```
-Where you need to provide this keys yourself.
+where you need to provide keys yourself.

 First run,